 Why Third-Party Cookies Are Being Removed

 Two words: privacy concerns.
-People want more control over their data and how it’s being used.
+People want more control over their data and how to use it.
 With the rise of online privacy conversations and new legislation like Europe’s GDPR and California’s CCPA, third-party cookies are falling out of favor.

 Marketing strategies that rely on third-party cookies for understanding consumer behavior and tracking cross-device use will become a thing of the past.
-But don’t worry, first-party cookie data and its alternatives won’t disappear anytime soon.
-Here are a few ways you can continue to track your audiences and learn more about them after 2022:
+So keep that in mind when you’re planning for your next marketing or campaign plan.
+However, don’t worry, first-party cookie data and its alternatives won’t disappear anytime soon.
+Here are a few ways you can continue to track your brand’s audiences and learn more about them after 2022: